 That’s not the case in Europe.
-In fact, a directive passed by the European Parliament in April 2015 gave Member States (MS) freedom to decide for themselves whether or not to cultivate GMOs in their territory.
+In fact, a directive passed by the European Parliament in April 2015 gave member states (MS) freedom to decide for themselves whether or not to cultivate genetically modified organisms (GMOs) in their territory.

-Under the new directive, by October over half of the European countries have now opted out of GM crop cultivation.
+Under the new directive, by October over half of the European countries have now opted out of genetically modified (GM) crop cultivation.

 But what exactly have they opted out of, and why?

 Under previous regulations, any approval given for cultivation applied Europe-wide.
 This meant countries that opposed the cultivation of GMOs regularly worked to block authorization procedures.